michael-a7/Telework-Eligibility-Classification/README.md

 - Listed minimum pay
 - Whether the job is listed in multiple locations

+As demonstrated in the iPython file, the high accuracy and F1 scores of the **K-Nearest Neighbors** and **Decision Tree** indicate that  **certain job features (location, minimum pay, single/multi-state status) are provide meaningful predictive value in ensuring whether a job is telework eligible**.

 **The results of this analysis may be useful for job seekers, recruiters, and policy analysts in estimating fair wage values or identifying telework trends across states (among other use cases).**

 ---